pfaffventer/ibear-co-za-eclipse-rcp/README.md

 The first tab of the demo application represents a trade item or "product" master file, the second a supplier master file and the third demonstrates how these can be used to create a purchase order application.

 #User Interface
-Each master file windows consists of a sash with tree panels, a filter panel on the left, a data grid in the centre and an editor panel on the right for entering data related to a record selected in the grid.
+Each master file window consists of a sash with tree panels, a filter panel on the left, a data grid in the centre and an editor panel on the right for entering data related to a record selected in the grid.

 The __filter panel__ consists of a list of components used to find records in the data grid, including;